podev826/Awesome-web/README.md

 Please find my skype id on skype.

 If you don't have skype id, please type "No" in the freelancer chatting.

+# If you don't have Skype id, please let me know if you can set up it soon

+If you can, please type "I can do it soon" in freelancer chatting.